Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame vs. Mississippi State Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest at Purcell Pavilion has the Notre Dame Fighting Irish (26-5) taking on the Mississippi State Bulldogs (22-10) at 3:30 PM ET (on March 19).
-Our computer prediction projects a lopsided 72-61 victory as our model heavily favors Notre Dame.
+Sunday's game at Purcell Pavilion has the Notre Dame Fighting Irish (26-5) going head to head against the Mississippi State Bulldogs (22-10) at 3:30 PM ET (on March 19).
+Our computer prediction projects a lopsided 72-61 win as our model heavily favors Notre Dame.

-Their last time out, the Fighting Irish won on Friday 82-56 against Southern Utah.
+The Fighting Irish enter this contest following an 82-56 win against Southern Utah on Friday.

 Notre Dame vs. Mississippi State Game Info